nazimboudeffa/nazimboudeffa/README.md

 I use dogecoin and convert any crypto in it

-MY OFFICIAL DOGE ADDRESS (on binance) IS [DRamo5oeLBJfqc9gjaAm5BCG8dkit4qmyM](https://dogechain.info/address/DRamo5oeLBJfqc9gjaAm5BCG8dkit4qmyM)
+MY ANONYMOUS DOGE ADDRESS (a fake account) IS [DDFbiN17opEj27yRA6v2nn2fburnFy3ueL](https://dogechain.info/address/DDFbiN17opEj27yRA6v2nn2fburnFy3ueL)

 *You can even tip me with [roger](https://theholyroger.com/) at this address VLPM4cvvuzKiZM7jUzMYqU7z6Fa9o7wcqd if you think it's a matter of fact bc I'll probably not see any diffrence in the account*